 - Ways of breaking deadlock

 For those who wish to go on to focus in more detail on their individual performance in a negotiation either as a sole negotiator or as part of a team, Module 2 offers a greater focus on intense coaching and one-to-one feedback.
 Module 2 must be taken after completion of Module 1.

-This two-day course builds on the learning of Module 1 and is designed around detailed coaching and one-to-one feedback from performance on three negotiations based on real-life cases.
+This three-day course builds on the learning of Module 2 and is designed around detailed coaching and one-to-one feedback from performance on three negotiations based on real-life cases.
 All participants are given the opportunity to gain CEDR negotiation accreditation following an assessment on Day 3.

 On this module, participants will: